webix-hub/gitbook-webix-jet/practice/unrecommended.md

-# Unrecommended, but Possible Solutions
+# Not recommended, but Possible Solutions

 ## Dynamic Layout Rebuilding